usnews/brightspot-cms/docs/documentation/multi-site.md

 ## Access Control

-Switching between your sites shows that each homepage is only available within the site in which it was created, as well as both being available within the Global site:
+Switching between your sites shows that each newly added homepage is only available within the site in which it was created, as well as both being available within the Global site:

 ![Adding Homepage Multisite](http://docs.brightspot.s3.amazonaws.com/global-dashboard.png)

-You can control the access that each has site grants to the objects created within them.
+You can control the access that each site grants to the objects created within them.
 Navigate back to one of your Homepage objects.
 In the right rail you will see a **Sites** widget.
 The default owner is the site in which it was created.
 As well as changing the ownership, you can grant access to other sites.
 To test, select some others and allow your second site to see the homepage.
 Publish, then access your second site.
 You will now see two Homepage objects.
 The new Homepage object you have been given access to has no URL, as each site has control over the URL to access content.
 Navigate back to the original site and remove access and publish.

+As a default, all object types within Brightspot are accessible by all sites.
+To limit access, use [Users and Roles](editorial-guide.html#user-admin) to create a role within a Site, and limit access to creating new objects.

 ## Preview